Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 February 2007

-The Arly Hanks mysteries by are set in what fictional Arkansas town?
+The Arly Hanks mysteries by Joan Hess are set in what fictional Arkansas town?
 (Hint: the name appears in the title of every book in this series.)

 Maggody.